geomms/Mod-1-Project_HTX-DS-021720/README.md

 ## Deliverables

-Your team must prepare a 5 minute, **non-technical** presentation that gives the CEO insights as to what type of films they should be creating to meet consumer demand.
+Your team must prepare a 5-7 minute **non-technical** presentation that gives the CEO insights as to what type of films they should be creating to meet consumer demand.
 Your presentation should outline the process you went through and use meaningful data visualizations to help illustrate your findings.
-Your team is expected to use git as a collaborative tool for this project to manage version control and history.
+Your team is expected to use GitHub as a collaborative tool for this project to manage version control and history.

 Feel free to use Tableau or Power BI to create your visualizations, although doing some or all in Python is also perfectly fine (you should be able to do both!).
 We expect the presentation to be a slideshow (Google Slides, PowerPoint, Keynote, or check out [Canva](https://www.canva.com/)).
 Remember, this is a *non-technical* presentation, and should not contain code, or raw variable names, or statistics jargon, or anything else that may confuse someone who hasn't been in this bootcamp!